 Data is collected about all of us.
-But who owns it?
+But who owns the data?
 At Argyle, we believe the answer is you.

 92% of the data from the Western Hemisphere is hosted in the United States.
 Yet the laws governing how it’s stored and used are piecemeal and practically non-existent.
 The only law that all 50 states have on the books—not as a national standard, but one that has been passed discordantly by each state—covers data breach notifications.

-Turns out, where the data lives doesn’t actually determine the question of ownership and access to that data; where you live does.
+Turns out, where the data lives doesn’t actually determine the question of data ownership and access; where you live does.

 This patchwork of laws means that the ethos of each company dictates how your personal information makes its way around the internet.
 In most states, there is no mechanism in place for you to request what information a company has collected, let alone stop the sale of that data (or give you the right to monetize your own data).